briansmith337/zulip/templates/zerver/help/roles-and-permissions.md

 # Roles and permissions

-There are several roles in a Zulip organization.
+There are several roles in a Axxess organization.

 * **Organization Administrator**: Can manage users, public streams, organization settings, and billing.